pytorch/examples/imagenet/README.md

                         processes per node, which has N GPUs.
-This is the fastest way to use PyTorch for either single node or multi node data parallel training
+This is the fastest way to use PyTorch for either single node or multi node data parallel training --virtai-crossnode
+                        enable modifications from virtaitech, which
+                        Use virtai modified code to support crossnode function call, which disable torch.cuda.device_count(),
+                        and replace with manual-set `--num_gpus`, to run on n gpus. this will also export a fake openmpi env setting `OMPI_COMM_WORLD_LOCAL_RANK`.
+  --num-gpus
+                        along with `--virtai_modification`,
+                        to manual set number of gpus to use, default with num_gpus=1
 ```